uber/baseweb/src/popover/README.md

 ### Portals

-For reiable rendering we need to append the popover to the body (instead of in the DOM where the popover is rendered).
+For reliable rendering we need to append the popover to the body (instead of in the DOM where the popover is rendered).
 We will use [React 16's portals](https://reactjs.org/docs/portals.html) for this.

 ### Manually triggering close event